YassineDeriouch/ClubsUIR_API/README.md

 # Clubs UIR - API

 This repository contains the RESTful API made for UIR clubs management system, by a group of software engineering students of the University Internationale of Rabat.
-The main purpose is to offer useful a web based plateform to manage [UIR](https://www.uir.ac.ma/en) clubs .
+The main purpose is to offer useful a web-based platform to manage [UIR](https://www.uir.ac.ma/en) clubs.
 Functionalities :
   - Admin management
   - Clubs management